Advertiser disclosure

 How Much to Save for College

 Let’s face it: for the vast majority of Americans, college is exceedingly expensive.
-According to the National Center for Education Statistics, the cost of an undergraduate education rose by 497% between 1985 and 2017– more than twice the rate of inflation.
+According to the National Center for Education Statistics, between 2000 and 2021, average tuition and fees have jumped from $8,082 to $13,677 per year (that’s a 69%, increase!).
 As you plan how much to save for your child’s college education, it’s important to remember that costs are much higher than they have ever been.

 These higher costs make it all the more important to start saving for college as early as possible.
 It is also important to make a financial plan to determine how much debt you or your child are willing to take on to obtain that degree.
 Don’t worry about saving enough to pay for your child’s entire education; the truth is, very few families can afford the entire cost of a college education.
 But how much should you save?